2bndy5/CirquePinnacle/docs/API/python.rst

 .. [note]
     .. failure:: Missing

-        One exception to this is there is no function in the python binding for `PinnacleTouch::shutdown()` and `PinnacleTouch::isShutdown()`.
+        One exception to this is that there is no function in the python binding for `PinnacleTouch::shutdown()` and `PinnacleTouch::isShutdown()`.
         Due to a naming conflict, these methods are only exposed via the ``PinnacleTouch.shutdown`` property.